 These channels don’t have to be linked to one another, though.
 With multichannel support, if a customer emails a company about a specific issue and then calls them later over the phone, they’ll have to repeat their personal data and case details a second time.

 That being said, customers are still at risk of getting transferred from one agent to another, having to repeat their case over and over again, and getting slower service.
-Even with multichannel support, 12% of customers identify a lack of speed as their top frustration with customer service.
+Even with multichannel support, 12% of customers identify a lack of speed as their top frustration with customer service and the reason why they churn.

 Omnichannel support takes things a step further.
 A company’s various customer service channels are linked together.
 Agents have access to conversation history and context, ensuring that any future communication is personalized and up to date.